The 6 words of the secret

 2001.

-Subsequently, Texier would continue to supply cartoons, both for the Manufactures Nationales (a sequence of 3 tapestries, a carpet) and for Aubusson.
-Our cartoon takes up the artist's plastic signs, scattered texts, and the traces specific to the artist's graphic and plastic universe, which, to quote him, are "cards where [he] introduc[es] steering elements", so that the eponymous "secret" is revealed to us.
+After that, Texier would continue to provide cartoons, both for the Manufactures Nationales (a series of 3 tapestries, one rug) and for Aubusson.
+Our cartoon takes up the artist’s plastic signs, scattered texts, and the traces specific to his graphic and plastic universe, which, to cite him, are « cards where [he] introduces piloting elements », so that the eponymous « secret » is revealed to us.

 La Suite des Droits de l’Homme, Niort, 1989